4850 Salt River Road

 Nyoongar people, depending on the intent of the speaker.
 This was

-because the rocks on the bluff were shaped like the eyes of the ancestral
+because the rocks on the Bluff Knoll were shaped like the eyes of the

-master spirit that are visible on the mountain today.
-The peak is often
+ancestral master spirit that are visible on the mountain today.
+The peak is

-covered with mists that curl around the mountain tops and float into the
+often covered with mists that curl around the mountain tops and float into

 visible form of the Noyt (meaning spirit).